How to Hike the Wildcat Rock Trail

 Once parked, we crossed the street to the Conserving Carolina wood-frame trailhead kiosk.
 From it, we followed the trail along the edge of a private orchard and to the bridge across Hickory Creek.

 Do not mistake heading up the trail on the side of the street with the parking lot.
-This trailhead is for the Upper Hickory Nut Gorge and is part of the Florence Nature Preserve, an area that offers other good hikes to consider.
+This trailhead is for the Upper Hickory Nut Gorge and is part of the Florence Nature Preserve, another area with more hiking.

 About our Wildcat Rock Trail Experience